 Step 1: Gather Information

-The first step in how to get pre approved for a mortgage for your home is to gather all the information you need to provide.
+The first step on how to get pre-approved for a mortgage for your home is to gather all the information you need to provide.
 These documents will include tax returns, pay stubs, and proof of income.

 You will also need to get a credit report, have your employer fill out an income verification form, gather bank statements, and provide documentation regarding self-employment.